|Angelo Coast Range Reserve

 Special Research of National Significance

-- Eel River food webs, productivity, and effects of disturbance by scouring winter floods and invasive species (bullfrogs and Sacramento squawfish) which threaten native yellow-legged frogs andnative salmonids.
+- Eel River food webs, productivity, and effects of disturbance by scouring winter floods and invasive species such as bullfrogs and Sacramento squawfish, which threaten native yellow-legged frogs and salmonids.

 - Effects of river productivity on terrestrial consumers.

 Linkages between river communities and surrounding uplands in the old-growth forest watershed.
 Impacts of fine riverbed sediments on food webs supporting the growth of juvenile steelhead.